WICG/origin-agent-cluster/README.md

 However, throwing would pose a potential migration burden for sites.
 Measurements from Chrome show that the `document.domain` setter is widely used ([~12% of page views](https://chromestatus.com/metrics/feature/timeline/popularity/739)), but only has an effect a smaller percentage of the time ([~0.28%](https://chromestatus.com/metrics/feature/timeline/popularity/2543) + [~0.52%](https://chromestatus.com/metrics/feature/timeline/popularity/2544) of page views).
 If we made it throw, then all of that 12% would need to update their code before they could take advantage of origin isolation.
 By making it do nothing, we instead confine the migration cost to the <1%.

-### `window.originIsolationRestricted`
+### `window.originIsolated`

-The `window.originIsolationRestricted` getter can feel a bit redundant.
+The `window.originIsolated` getter can feel a bit redundant.
 After all, the web developer should know whether origin isolation applies: they set the header themselves!

 However, as explained [above](#specification-plan), the `Origin-Isolation` header cannot always be respected.
 If a web developer has configured their server inconsistently, or if they are in the middle of changing their server configuration, other same-origin documents in the browsing context group might have different values for the header, and the overriding consistency requirement would then take over.
-Thus, `window.originIsolationRestricted` gives runtime insight into whether isolation succeeded, which can be useful for reporting, or for detecting misconfigurations.
+Thus, `window.originIsolated` gives runtime insight into whether isolation succeeded, which can be useful for reporting, or for detecting misconfigurations.

-Finally, there are some subtleties around what this getter should return in various edge cases.
-As indicated by the name, it's currently designed to return true only if origin isolation causes _restrictions_ to occur.
-This means that it doesn't exist in workers, where the concept isn't applicable.
-And this means that it returns `false` for pages with opaque origins, or whose origin is an IP address or is in the public suffix list, because for those cases [the page's site is the same as its origin](https://html.spec.whatwg.org/#obtain-a-site).

-This was discussed in more detail in [#24](https://github.com/WICG/origin-isolation/issues/24), which contemplated other alternatives that give different answers in those edge cases (such as a `self.originIsolated` boolean that returned whether the surrounding agent cluster was origin-keyed or not).
-Ultimately we decided that whether or not origin isolation causes any restrictions was the most valuable signal for web developers.
+There are some subtleties around what this getter should return in various edge cases.
+As indicated by the name, it's currently designed to return true whenever origin isolation is in play.
+This means that it always returns `true` for  pages with opaque origins, or whose origin is an IP address or is in the public suffix list, because for those cases [the page's site is the same as its origin](https://html.spec.whatwg.org/#obtain-a-site).
+I.e., those cases can be considered automatically origin-isolated, regardless of the header.
+This was discussed in more detail in [#24](https://github.com/WICG/origin-isolation/issues/24) and [#31](https://github.com/WICG/origin-isolation/issues/31), which contemplated other alternatives that give different answers in these edge cases.

+Note that `window.originIsolated` is present even in non-secure contexts.
+This maintains consistency with `window.crossOriginIsolated`; both are useful for detecting the isolation status of a page, even if the corresponding headers are only usable in secure contexts.
+(Also, note that in the edge cases mentioned above, the getter can return `true` even in a non-secure context.)

+Finally, there's the question as to whether the getter should be exposed in workers.
+Currently it is not, since [as noted above](#more-detail-on-workers), origin isolation has no direct effects on workers, so we don't anticipate this being very useful.
+However, it is conceptually coherent to expose it; it would just always return true for shared/service workers, and would return the same value as the owner `Window` for dedicated workers, indicating the indirect effect that the owner `Window` has.
+We're open to doing so in the future if any use cases are provided.

 ## Adjacent work